bigcommerce/b2b-buyer-portal/README.md

 ### Step 4: Contact Us for Additional Support

-For assistance with activating the remote buyer portal or to inquire about multi-storefront support, which allows you to utilize B2B features across multiple channels, please reach out to our team at b2b@bigcommerce.com, or raise an issue right here in this repository.
+For assistance with activating the remote buyer portal or to inquire about multi-storefront support, which allows you to utilize B2B features across multiple channels, please reach out to support, or raise an issue right here in this repository.

 ## 🚀 Core Technologies